-Running cadence (or stride rate) is considered a vital part of efficient running technique.
-Not only is it linked to improved efficiency and performance, but also injury risk.
+Running cadence (or stride rate) is a vital part of efficient running technique.
+Not only is it linked to improved efficiency and performance, but also reduced injury risk.

-So what is it and why is it important?
+So what is it, and why does it matter?

-In this article we take a look at the science of running cadence, how it can reduce injuries, and improve efficiency.
-And take a look at how to improve your cadence, stride length and running speed.
+In this article we look at the science of running cadence, and how it affects injury risk, and efficiency.
+We then look at training approaches to improve your cadence, stride length and running speed.

 What is running cadence?

 From a sports perspective, cadence provides a measure of the rate or rhythm of a movement.
-When this is related to running, it provides a measure of your stride rate, or number of steps you take per minute (spm).
+When running, it provides a measure of your stride rate, or number of steps you take per minute (spm).

 Is there an optimal cadence for running?

 If you’ve been running for a while, then no doubt you’ve heard reference to 180spm being the optimal cadence range.

 But is that really the case?
 Should you be aiming to run at 180spm?

 The quick answer to this is… no!
 180 is not a magic cadence that will make you a faster runner.